tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.3 - Hangar 18.md

 ### Enemies
 **Yakuza Boss: Okawa Yoichi**
-1. Orders his men to search for the [[Nethrium]]
+1. Orders his men to search for the [[Exotic Metals|Nethrium]]
 2. (if detected) Attempts to negotiate.
 He says, "this is your ship isn't it?"
 He'll let them live if they simply give "it" up.
 "It" doesn't belong to them.
-He means the [[Nethrium]].
-His men detected it as soon as this ship landed.
+He means the [[Exotic Metals|Nethrium]] His men detected it as soon as this ship landed.
 	1. Recognizes Gemini.
 "Gemini?!
 Oh god this guy."
-3. (if rejected) He'll demand the [[Nethrium]] or he'll kill the tortle.
+3. (if rejected) He'll demand the [[Exotic Metals|Nethrium]] or he'll kill the tortle.
 He asks if they even know what it is.
 He appreciates the stones it takes to say no to the Yakuza.
 If they don't give it up, they won't just be messing with the Yakuza, but they'll be messing with [[House Galling]], and no one survives that.
 Hand it over!
 4. (if rejected) He shoots the checkpoint officer, then sends his men after those he's aware of.
 He starts shooting from a distance.
 5. (if his men die) He shoots the alcohol barrels and causes them to ignite.
 He continues shooting at them until they get up close.
 Then he uses his Katana.